|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by North American.
 Assigned to the 5th Air Force.
 Likely, assigned to the 38th Bombardment Group or another unit as a "fat cat" or hack.

 On September 21, 1944 took off from Hollandia Airfield on a flight bound for Cairns Airfield.
-During the flight, the B-25 experienced bad weather and became lost, ran out of fuel and ditched into the sea roughly 1 mile northwest of Rocky Point to the north of Port Douglas around nightfall.
+During the flight, this aircraft experienced bad weather and became lost.
+At sunset, this B-25 ran out of fuel and ditched into the sea roughly one mile northwest of Rocky Point to the north of Port Douglas.

 Michael Hughes dove the wreck in 2001: